 There are many ways of dividing up the world.
 Those who can dance and those who can’t.
 Those who have a chip on their shoulder and those who don’t.
 Those who sleep on their stomach in free-fall and those who sleep in the fetal position.
 The one that resonates most with me is the divide between those who see themselves reflected in the social world and those who look outside themselves and find no reflection.
 Marianne’s music, like the paintings of Francis Bacon, the photographs of Francesca Woodman or the poetry of Sylvia Plath, boldly asserts its individual vision; in doing so, it offers a reflection to those who find none in the world of convention.

 This, I believe, is the appeal of all ‘dark art’: it offers an echo of our inner tragedies, tragedies the outside world cannot accommodate.
 And, as most of us sacrifice our individuality to achieve oneness-with-the-world, ‘dark art’ is necessarily a minority art.
 Indeed, reminding us of our vulnerability, it restores our individuality and puts our oneness-with-the-world at risk.
-Its beauties, as Marianne’s albums prove, are particularly intense, and thus reserved for those for whom ‘fitting in’ is not an option: the terror of beauty separates.
+Its beauties, as Marianne’s albums prove, are particularly intense, and thus reserved for those who find ‘fitting in’ not an option: beauty, unlike prettiness, induces terror: terror isolates.

 If addiction is a symptom, and every symptom an attempt at self-cure, of what was Marianne attempting to cure herself?
 In an interview she spoke of her ‘loneliness, emptiness, futility, absolute repressed fury—you cannot say anything, if you told anyone what you felt, they would be consumed on the spot; so what the addict does, what I did, is take it out on myself’ (Marianne Faithfull: Dreaming My Dreams; Eagle Vision DVD, Paris 1999).
 But why, one may wonder, the ‘loneliness, emptiness, futility, absolute repressed fury’?
 ‘Why not?’ might be the better question.
 May as well ask why one can’t find the right size to be in the universe: ‘We are so small between the stars, so large against the sky’ (Leonard Cohen, ‘Stories of the Street’).
 For Marianne’s audience, the answer is within themselves, and its ideal expression is her music.